David Carroll (biker): Feud with the Mersereau brothers

 Carroll became involved in a feud with a former Hells Angel, Randy Mersereau, who had broken away from the Halifax chapter to found his own group.
 Mersereau was engaged in talks with the Bandidos motorcycle gang to have his gang became a Bandidos chapter, which Carroll took as a threat.
 Carroll also had a tense relationship with the Marriott family that dominated the drug trade in Spryfield, but who were willing to work with the Hells Angels.
 In 1998, Kane reported: "Carroll wanted to take control of the drug trade in that city [Halifax], but he feared that the HA [Hells Angels] in Halifax didn't have what it takes to do the job.
 It was time to 'shake things up'".
 In October 1998, a drug dealer in Harrietfield, William Wendelborg, was murdered in a contract killing with the killer being Billy Marriott.
-Marriott beat Wendelborg with a baseball bat and then injected him with so much cocaine to give him a fatal heart attack.
-The next month, Ricky Marriott of the Marriott family together with his wife Gail were found murdered in their home with the prime suspect being his brother Billy Marriott.
-Wilson was charged with hiring Marriott to commit the murders and Kane's reports to the police stated that he had reason to believe that Wilson was acting on behalf of Carroll.
+Marriott beat Wendelborg with a baseball bat and then injected him with enough cocaine to give him a fatal heart attack.
+The next month, Ricky Marriott of the Marriott family, together with his wife Gail, were found murdered in their home with the prime suspect being his brother Billy Marriott.
+Wilson was charged with hiring Marriott to commit the murders, and Kane's reports to the police stated that he had reason to believe that Wilson was acting on behalf of Carroll.
 Facing charges of first-degree murder, Billy Marriott was found hanged in his cell in the Halifax Correctional Centre on 7 August 2000.
 The police believe that Carroll was responsible for eight murders in the Halifax area between October 1998 and September 2000.
-In a plea bargain with the Crown, Wilson pledged guilty to two counts of second-degree murder on 7 April 2004, admitting that he hired Marriott to kill Wendelborg and Kane and Simard to kill MacFarlane.
+In a plea bargain with the Crown, Wilson pled guilty to two counts of second-degree murder on 7 April 2004, admitting that he hired Marriott to kill Wendelborg and Kane and Simard to kill MacFarlane.